Flusha: 2016/2017

-2018–present
+2018–2022

 After struggling for results for the past two years, fnatic had an upset victory at IEM Katowice 2018. flusha would be awarded the MVP after two aces against FaZe in the final map of the finals. fnatic followed this up by winning World Electronic Sports Games 2018, taking the largest prize in the game at the time, $800,000.
 Even with these results, fnatic would soon make more roster changes after a few poor performances, dropping In-Game Leader Maikil "Golden" Selim.
 After failing to make the playoffs of a CS:GO major for the first time, fnatic decided to replace flusha. flusha joined North American team Cloud9 in September. flusha once again acted as the In-Game Leader, but Cloud9 had one notable result, a second-place finish at the ELEAGUE CS:GO Invitational 2019.
-After a period of inactivity, flusha returned to fnatic in September 2019.
+After a period of inactivity, flusha returned to fnatic in September 2019. flusha continued playing in the Professional CSGO ESL Challenger League and was a member of the team EYEBALLERS.

+2023

+In August 2023, flusha announced his retirement from professional CS:GO.